daniellecrobinson/mini-wow-pdx/mini-wow-pdx-schedule.md

 **Saturday @ OHSU southwaterfront campus CLSB

-   Open Canvas - create a coherent strategy, including channels for contribution **Daniela Saderi** Roadmapping - plan your project schedule and priorities **Danielle Robinson** README - describe and dejargonize your project **Steph Wright** Contributor Guidelines + Code of Conduct - set the tone and facilitate contribution **Robin Champieux?**
+   Open Canvas - create a coherent strategy, including channels for contribution **Daniela Saderi**

+   Roadmapping - plan your project schedule and priorities **Danielle Robinson**

+   README - describe and dejargonize your project **Steph Wright**

+   Contributor Guidelines + Code of Conduct - set the tone and facilitate contribution **Robin Champieux?**

+   Other ideas!
+   Panel Discussion ideas:
+   Building and sustaining community when we are all busy (Samantha from ASAP Bio, Steph Wright, a Women in Science PDX person)